dwcoder/MM-The-Gearmaker/Characterbooks/Host.md

-## Preparation to be done before the event:

-Leave a dagger nearby the body, with the BTD logo on it (wipe it down so there aren't any fingerprints on it).
-Prepare a "body" that can be searched.
-This can be as simple as putting a bunch of pillows on the ground with a sheet over them.
-Near the body, set up a place that can act as the vitcim's workbench, with some books and tools on it.
-Leave the Luddite propaganda on this bench.

 ## During the evening, at start of the event

 You should discover the body of Wilbur Haborlian.
 According to your opinion as an inspector:

- - you believe he was killed *about an hour ago*,
+ - Wilbur is wearing a very ornate pocket watch.
+It is stuck at around 04:00.
+On the back it says "To my dear Husband, for old Times' sake".
- - he was killed with the famous ceremonial knife that belongs to the CEO, and the wound was very *scientific* in nature.
+ - He was killed with the famous ceremonial knife that belongs to the CEO, and the wound was very *scientific* in nature.
- - Point out the Luddite propaganda, if no one discovers it.
+ - Nearby, a can of what looks like petrol lies empty.
+The body is covered with something that smells of oil.
+There is a lighter next to the body, and a charred piece of cloth, also covered with the same liquid, and that looks somewhat charred.
+Nothing else in the room is burnt.
+ - A search of the area reveals nothing further of interest, except for a piece of right-wing Luddite propaganda

+You all arrived last night, had an early dinner at the property, and you all stayed over.
+You don't know what everyone was doing after dinner, which ended at about 7pm.
+Nobody from the outside could have done this.

 ## How to respond to cross examination